-On March 23, 2010, the most sweeping health care legislation since the advent of Medicare was signed into law.
-The law promises to expand insurance coverage to an additional 32 million Americans, reduce the growth of Medicare expenditures, dramatically reform insurance markets, and continue the trend toward value-based payment.
+On March 23, 2010, the most sweeping healthcare legislation since the advent of Medicare was signed into law.
 The Reconciliation Act adds some new provisions that were not included originally.
 Several legal challenges have been made against the legislation since it was enacted, and uncertainty exists as to the ultimate impact of the legislation on the healthcare delivery system.
 On June 28, 2012, The United States Supreme Court upheld the constitutionality of components of the Affordable Care Act, allowing the historic overhaul of the healthcare system to continue.
 Potential impacts of healthcare reform include uncertainty and volatility in Medicare and Medicaid reimbursement, fundamental changes in payment systems, increased regulation and significant required investments in healthcare information technology.